Harxhit/CrowdStream/README.md

 With no managed load balancer in the self-hosted path, TURN/STUN traffic is split across two proxies before it reaches Coturn — HAProxy handles the TCP path, Envoy handles the UDP path.
 This pair stands in for a cloud ALB/NLB and works identically against a cloud-hosted deployment.

+> **⚠️ Local setup requirement:** Coturn needs to advertise the machine's actual public-facing IPv4 (its `external-ip` config) for ICE candidates to resolve correctly.
+If the machine running the server is on a mobile hotspot, the visible public IP can be behind carrier-grade NAT or change between sessions — in that case, TURN relay candidates get advertised with the wrong address, and clients on a different network than the host will fail to connect even though everything looks configured correctly.
+Bind Coturn's `external-ip` to a stable, reachable public IPv4 (a static IP where available, or the actual current public IP if not) before testing across networks.
+This is a local/self-hosted-topology concern only — a cloud deployment behind a proper NLB/TURN relay (see [Deployment Topology](#-deployment-topology--local--cloud)) doesn't have this problem, since the relay's public address is stable by design.

 ```mermaid
 flowchart TB
     CLIENT[WebRTC Client] -->|ICE: STUN / TURN| SPLIT{Transport type}